 Disadvantages of On-Site Calibration Service

 Is the convenience of on-site calibration really worth it?
-While some on-site services boast about their speed and their ability to produce immediate results – that is not always a benefit.
-Finding a ‘quick and convenient’ calibration service may lead to sacrificing your pipette’s accuracy.
-Cutting corners with a calibration service that does not have the correct equipment such as an ultra-micro balance and is not working under a controlled environment will end up costing your lab more money, time, and effort on re-calibrating the same instrument(s).
+While some on-site services boast about their speed and their ability to produce immediate results, finding a ‘quick and convenient’ calibration service can sacrifice your pipette’s accuracy.
+Cutting corners with a calibration service that does not have the correct equipment will end up costing your lab more money, time, and effort.
 Can your lab really afford to re-calibrate all of your instruments, re-purchase reagents, and repeat all the hours spent on the experiment?
-Rather than cut corners, finding an off-site calibration service, like Pipette.com/Accutek Lab, will guarantee reliable calibration of your liquid handling instruments.
+Finding a quality off-site calibration service, such as Pipette.com/Accutek Lab, will guarantee reliable calibration of your liquid handling instruments.

 Are They Qualified?

-Most calibration service company’s state they comply under an ISO 9001:2008 standard.
-However, anyone can claim to be metrology specialist because they may have done it for years.
-But a combination of years of experience and certification delivers precise calibration and better results.
-Although certification is a benefit, the certification that matters is an ISO 17025:2005 accreditation which “specifies the general requirement for the competence to carry out tests and/or calibrations, including sampling.
+Most calibration service companies state they comply under an ISO 9001:2008 standard.
+However, anyone can claim to be a metrology specialist simply because they have have years of experience.
+Here at pipette.com, we combine of years of experience and a more rigorous certification process to deliver a more precise calibration and better results.
+Pipette.com is ISO 17025:2005 accredited, which “specifies the general requirement for the competence to carry out tests and/or calibrations, including sampling.
 It covers testing and calibration performed using standard methods, non-standard methods, and laboratory-developed methods.”
-ISO 17025:2005 and ISO 8655:2002, which is a compliance to the piston-operated volumetric standards, lead to a skilled and reliable calibration service.
+ISO 17025:2005 and ISO 8655:2002, which are in compliance with the piston-operated volumetric standards, lead to a skilled and reliable calibration service.
 In addition, an FDA registered facility will solidify the qualification of a calibration service that can and will deliver superior results.

 What is Needed to Accurately Calibrate?